 Epic Rides is the company that produces the Whiskey Off Road, and they have turned it into a huge event that really brings people to Prescott, where they usually spend at least one night on the famous Whiskey Row taking in the flavor of our wonderful city.

 The Epic Rides results page is HERE and they say they will have photos up soon as well.

 I hope that some of the folks that came and raced this weekend will return in July for the 12 Hours At Night mountain bike endurance ride.

-Judge Closes Trails to Mountain Bikers April 9, 2010Posted by AR Guide in Mountain Biking, trails.
+Judge Closes Trails to Mountain Bikers April 9, 2010Posted by Dave Of Prescott in Mountain Biking, trails.

 Get ready mountain bikers, because here comes a firestorm!

 In Montana, mountain bikers just lost some fantastic biking to a lawsuit brought about by hikers.

 Mountain bikers are finding out that other groups are also attacking their trail privileges.
 Recently on a local level, equestrian groups have asked the Forest Service to close all Non-Motorized Use trails to mountain bikers as well.